ecs-utd-events/ecs-utd-events/back-end/UTD_ECS_Events_WebAPI/README.md

 Once you find this file you'll want to copy either a relative path or full path and simply run: `dotnet <insert_filepath>`

 ### Check with Postman
+The application will be running at the following URL: **http:localhost:80/**

 You can now send requests using [Postman](https://www.postman.com/downloads/).

-You can currently (as of 02/18/21 @ 11:27:59 PM) send a GET, POST, or DELETE request to http:localhost:80/api/events
+You can currently (as of 02/18/21 @ 11:27:59 PM) send a GET, POST, or DELETE request to **http:localhost:80/api/events**

 If you simply want to check the GET request you can also use any internet browser.